-In the past few decades, there were many imaging algorithms designed in the case of the absence of multiple scattering.
-Recently, we discussed an algorithm for removing high order scattering components from collected data.
-This paper is a continuation of our previous work.
-First, we investigate the current state of multiple scattering in SAR.
+Many imaging algorithms have been designed assuming the absence of multiple scattering.
+In the 2013 SPIE proceeding, we discussed an algorithm for removing high order scattering components from collected data.
+In this paper, our goal is to continue this work.
+First, we survey the current state of multiple scattering in SAR.
 Then, we revise our method and test it.
-Given an estimate of our target reflectivity, we compute the multi scattering effects in the target region for various frequencies.
+Given an estimate of our target reflectivity, we compute the multi scattering effects in our target region for various frequencies.
 Furthermore, we propagate this energy through free space towards our antenna, and remove it from the collected data.

-Keywords: Born approximation, Neumann series, iterative imaging, multiple scattering, SAR imaging.
+Keywords: Born approximation, multiple scattering, Neumann series, SAR imaging, iterative imaging.